Japan's former PM challenges Abe's energy policy in Tokyo race

 Abe suffered a rare setback on Sunday when an LDP-backed candidate lost the election for the mayor of the Okinawa city of Nago to the incumbent, who opposes a government plan to move a controversial U.S. Marines' air base to his city.

-On Wednesday, he repeated that he had paid back the loan in full but apologized for the trouble caused by his resignation.
+On Wednesday, he repeated that he had paid back the loan in full but apologised for the trouble caused by his resignation.

 The media-savvy Koizumi, 72, was one of Japan's most popular leaders during his 2001-2006 term and was once Abe's mentor.
 Both supported nuclear power in office but changed their stance after the Fukushima disaster, the world's worst nuclear accident since Chernobyl in 1986.